 2. Add accessories strategically

-Accessories “add some pizzazz to your outfits,” says NEA member Osi Juergens, who will become an assistant principal at Diablo Vista Middle School in Walnut Creek, California, this fall after teaching both elementary and middle school for 15 years.
+Accessories “add some pizzazz to your outfits,” says Osi Juergens, who was an elementary and middle school teacher for 15 years before moving into administration roles.
 As a teacher, she typically wore long necklaces, scarves and crochet vests in bright colors.
 For example, by pairing a yellow-and-orange scarf or a teal crocheted vest over dark pants and sweater, you’ll feel like you’re wearing a completely different outfit, she says.

-Connie Perez recommends cardigans, which add a modern look and are versatile and layer well under jackets.
+Connie Perez recommends cardigans, which add a modern look to your teacher outfit.
+Classic cardigan sweaters are versatile and layer well under jackets.
 She also notes that scarves may be hazardous for teachers who work with small children.

 Women aren’t the only ones who can accessorize.
-“One thing I think male teachers could have a lot of fun with, believe it or not, is socks,” because they add personality without minimizing authority, Weingarten says.
-And if students happen to see a stripe of purple or orange sock accenting your otherwise subdued outfit, the effect “is almost like you’re winking at them, saying, ‘You can talk to me—I’m not scary.’”
+“One thing I think male teachers could have a lot of fun with, believe it or not, is socks,” which add personality without minimizing authority, Weingarten says.
+And if students happen to see a stripe of purple or orange sock accenting your otherwise subdued outfit, the effect “is almost like you’re winking at them, saying, ‘You can talk to me, I’m not scary.’”

-Men can spend less than $50 on three new things for fall—a couple of pairs of designer socks, a great shirt, and a nice belt or tie—and look great, Weingarten says.
+Men can spend less than $50 on three new pieces for fall—a couple of pairs of designer socks, a great shirt, and a nice belt or tie—and look great, Weingarten says.

 To keep your look fresh all year long, consider requesting colorful, inexpensive accessories as birthday and holiday gifts from family and friends, Juergens suggests.